wkh237/react-native-fetch-blob/README.md

 **Grant Permission to External storage for Android 5.0 or lower**

-Mechanism about granting Android permissions has slightly different since Android 6.0 released, please refer to [Officail Document](https://developer.android.com/training/permissions/requesting.html).
+Mechanism about granting Android permissions has slightly different since Android 6.0 released, please refer to [Official Document](https://developer.android.com/training/permissions/requesting.html).

-If you're going to access external storage (say, SD card storage) for `Android 5.0` (or lower) devices, you might have to add the following line to `AndroidManifetst.xml`.
+If you're going to access external storage (say, SD card storage) for `Android 5.0` (or lower) devices, you might have to add the following line to `AndroidManifest.xml`.

 ```diff
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"